TankerHQ/spec/features.md

 A *user* can register a phone number verification method to protect their *verification key*.
 This *verification method* can then be used to register other *devices* (as explained in the “Identity verification” section).

-When a *user* needs to verify their identity, the *application server* will ask the *Tanker server* to send them a SMS containing a token which they must give back to Tanker to prove that they own the phone number.
+When a *user* needs to verify their identity, the *application server* will ask the *Tanker server* to send them an SMS containing a token which they must give back to Tanker to prove that they own the phone number.

 ### Access perimeter